This post may contain affiliate links – full disclosure – read here

 For most regions, honey production is not a year-round thing.
 Bees must have blooming plants that are producing nectar.
 Not many plants bloom during the cold season.

 The colony may collect a bit of nectar at non peak times but not in sufficient quantities for serious honey production.

-During honey harvesting, some pollen will end up in the finished product-but it is not the primary ingredient.
+During harvesting, some pollen will end up in the finished product-but it is plant nectar not pollen that bees use to make honey.